Elsebeth Egholm: Career

-After an apprenticeship with Berlinske Tidende in Copenhagen, she worked as a background reporter for the newspaper until 1992, when she quit and moved to Malta.
+After an apprenticeship with Berlingske Tidende in Copenhagen, she worked as a background reporter for the newspaper until 1992, when she quit and moved to Malta.
 There she worked both as a freelance journalist and as a short story writer for women's magazines such as Alt for Damerne.
 On the Maltese island of Gozo, she met her future husband, British thriller author Philip Nicholson, with whom she lived until his death in 2005.
 Her first major success was De frie kvinders klub (The Free Women's Club) in 1999, followed by Scirocco and Mig og min ø (Me and My Island) in 2000 and Opium in 2001, addressing the problems of marriage in a background of international intrigue.

 Her series featuring the journalist Dicte Svendsen began in 2002 with Skjulte Fejl og Mangler (Hidden Errors), continuing with Selvrisiko (Own Risk), Personskade (Personal Damage), Nærmeste Pårørende (Next of Kin), Liv og Legeme (2008), and Vold og magt (2009).
 By this time, her novels were also being published in Germany, Holland, Sweden and Norway.
 Translations into English include Life and Limb (2012) Next of Kin, Three Dog Night (2013) and Dead Souls (2014).

 In 2018 Egholm was awarded the Harald Mogensen Prize by the Danish Criminal Academy (Det danske Kriminalakademi, DKA) for her novel I always find you.